The Net User command is a Windows command-line utility that allows you to manage Windows server local user accounts or on a remote computer.

 net user garyw /domain | Find /i "full name"

-The above command finds the full name of the user in the domain, it uses the username /domain to find the user account in the domain and pipe the result to get the full name.
+The above command finds the full name of the user in the domain, it uses the username /domain to find the user account in the domain and pipes the result to get the full name.

 C:\Windows\system32>net user garyw /domain | Find /i "full name"